Motto: “We Fly For The Guns”

 During its time at Wattisham, it deployed the Gazelle AH1s and Lynx AH7s to support Operation Telic in Iraq.

-663 Squadron continues to fly from Wattisham as part of 3 Regiment.
+663 Squadron continues to fly from Wattisham as part of 3 Regiment, operating the new Apache AH-64Es.